samestrin/chromium-screenshots/README.md

 # Screenshot API

 A fast, containerized screenshot service using Chrome (Chromium via Playwright) with support for viewport and full-page captures.
+Available as both an HTTP API and an MCP server for AI agent integration.

 ## Features